jsdelivrbot/tutorial/docs/9-comps/9-comps.md

 reload browser tab
 See all at: http://market.codiad.com/

-Comments:
+Comments on Codiad vs. CA (Codeanywhere):
 - Gitadmin plugin create project from git repo: "Note: This Will Only Work If Your Git Repo - Does Not Require Interactive Authentication And Your Server Has Git Installed."
 - Codegit plugin pull has warning "Please install shell program"
-- Codetransfer plugin does not support SSH
+- Codetransfer plugin (FTP) does SCP with password (not SSH key).
-- Terminal plugin not sure what it does, it prompts for password, font unreadable
+- Terminal plugin not great, not sure what it does, it prompts for password, font unreadable, not an SSH Terminal, display in small popup window, not a full tab.
-- Codeanywhere creates 'container' for each project, with SSH console, can add linux stuff to it.
+- CA creates 'container' for each project, with SSH console, can add linux stuff to it.
 You can clone the container and reuse for other projects.
-- You can't delete the active (selected) project (Administration-Projects), which means the last/only project can't be deleted.
+- You can't delete the active (selected) project (Administration-Projects), which likely means the last/only project can't be deleted.
+- CA allows to create instances on DO with automatic install of CA SSH key.
+- CA theme fonts are crisper (on Retina like I have).